By Guest Contributor Peter Pane

 Keep in mind, the goal of this computer is for the kids to successfully do their school work on.
 This isn’t a computer for you or the rest of the family.
 Start by eliminating all computers designed for gamers, independent film producers, small businesses and any other specific niche.
 Focus on the computers that have the basics like internet access, are compatible with school programs, comes with software for typing papers like MS Word, has USB capability, and can easily hook up to a printer.

 Even though you’re only looking for a computer with the ‘bare-bones’, you definitely want to purchase a computer with current software.
 For example, make sure that you get a PC that comes with the latest edition of Windows.
 Outdated operating systems can cause conflict with some software and may be prone to newer viruses.
+When replacing your old equipment remember to take it a certified electronics recycling center, and help Mother Earth and the environment.

 When buying a new computer, always look for one that comes with a reliable, trustworthy anti-virus program.
 This will save you money on having to buy a separate program.
 Additionally, it will give you the peace of mind in knowing that the kids will be safe when browsing the Internet.
 With so many cleverly disguised malware and viruses, browsing the internet it can be disastrous without protection.